AbsaOSS/hyperdrive-trigger/README.md

 ```
 # How will users authenticate.
 Available options: inmemory, ldap
 auth.mechanism=inmemory
-#If set all users that does not have admim role will not have access to admin protected endpoints
+#If set, all users that do not have admim role will not have access to admin protected endpoints
 auth.admin.role=
 # INMEMORY authentication: username and password defined here will be used for authentication.
 auth.inmemory.user=user